 Missing teeth can really be a burden on your daily life, even if you’re only missing a single tooth.
 While you may think nothing is happening after a tooth is lost, it turns out that neighboring teeth will only begin to shift into the open space as a way to compensate.
 This can cause your bite to become misaligned, increasing the risk of teeth grinding against each other and jaw disorders later.
 The best way to avoid these complications and more is by replacing your teeth with Dr. Suzanne Najjar at Amaze Dental!
-Call our office today to learn about your options.
+Call our dental office today to learn about your options to replace missing teeth in DeSoto.

 For those with more extensive tooth loss, full and partial dentures are an ideal solution for replacing missing teeth on multiple sides of the mouth or all the teeth in a single arch.
 Depending on your needs, dentures can be customized to replace the top or bottom arch as well as be fixed or removable.
 All the materials we use are made from natural-looking acrylics and ceramics, ensuring that you’ll receive the most natural-looking denture possible.